jad-issa/data-bot/README.md

 ## Usage
 The following commands are supported:

-- /start - test command to ping the bot or get you ID
+- /start - test command to ping the bot or get your ID
 - /ask - get a survey to answer -- only works for the authorized ID
 - /undo - within the survey, undo last answer
 - /skip - within the survey, skip current question